karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-05-07, Wednesday

-* ?h: Working to resolve issues with build server CPU being pegged, which keeps killing CI builds for this project.
+* 1.0h: Working to resolve issues with build server CPU being pegged, which keeps killing CI builds for this project.
+    * Not sure exactly what the issue was, but there were a couple of `java` processes or threads on `piers` (not sure which) that kept running even after stopping Zimbra, and didn't seem to have a command line.
+After `kill -9` for those, and restarting Zimbra, things seem saner, at least for now.
+Interestingly though, the Jenkins build wasn't any noticably faster than previous ones.
+Maybe that's because I'd just restarted Jenkins and Sonar so they were cold?
+* 0.1h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Fixed the "Start Game" link so that it points to the correct path.
+    * Can't test any further than without getting auth actually up and running.
+Recommend biting the bullet and enabling guest auth.
+Ugh.

+### 2014-05-08, Thursday

+(Forgot to work on this stuf, as I was busy getting ready for my trip to Tucson.)

+### 2014-05-09, Friday

-* ?h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+* 0.5h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
-    *
+    * Tried to find examples of guest auth strategies similar to mine for Spring Security.
+No luck.
+    * Think I need to explore "auto login" examples with Spring Security, instead.